usds/website-staging/_projects/0007_cdc-simple-report.md

 In the months following the first confirmed case of COVID-19 in the United States, the entire nation had become one giant testing site.
 Makeshift drive-up and walk-in testing stations popped up in strip mall parking lots and on street corners, contributing to the mass of test results flying around the country alongside test results from more established healthcare institutions like pharmacies and hospitals.

-These testing sites were instructed to report their findings back to their local (or state, territorial, or Tribal) public health department, which resulted in piles of paper forms, stacked in boxes, being faxed from facilities to health officials.
+These testing sites were instructed to report their findings back to their local (or state, territorial, or Tribal) public health department, which resulted in piles of paper forms, previously stored in boxes, being faxed from facilities to health officials.
 From there, public health department workers had to manually type in these paper results into computer systems — that were often particular and aging systems — to send to CDC.
 This led to these local, state, territorial, and Tribal departments calling in reinforcements to deal with the influx of paper: some hired contractors, some called in the National Guard to type in lab results.

 ![](../images/project-cdc-simple-report-field.jpg)
 *Photos from field research.*